loomio/loomio/docs/en/plugins/README.md

 Let's get started!

 ### PART 1: Create a basic plugin.
 First off, we’re going to create a local plugin, and initialize it with a git repository so it’s separate from the Loomio core codebase.
-This guide assumes you have a local dev instance of Loomio up and running
+This guide assumes you have a local dev instance of Loomio up and running.

-First, create a new folder in the `/plugins` folder with the name of your plugin
+First, create a new folder in the `/plugins` folder with the name of your plugin:
 ```
 mkdir plugins/loomio_tagging && cd plugins/loomio_tags
 ```